Carlos Talbott: Career

 Talbott's first assignment was as a Curtiss P-40 pilot at Dothan Field, Alabama.
 In March 1943 he became a P-47 pilot with the 326th and then the 368th Fighter Groups at Westover Field, Massachusetts and Mitchel Field, New York.
 In December 1943, during World War II, he went with the 368th Group to the European Theater of Operations as a pilot with the 397th Fighter Squadron.
 From October 1944 to April 1945 he was assigned as assistant operations officer and later operations officer of the 368th Fighter Group.

 In May 1945 he returned to the United States and was assigned to Seymour Johnson Field, North Carolina.
 He attended the Army Command and General Staff School at Fort Leavenworth and in February 1946 returned to Seymour Johnson Field to be base adjutant.
 From May 1946 to March 1948 Talbott served with the Organization and Training Division of the War Department General Staff in Washington, D.C.
-He was then was assigned to the Directorate of Training and Requirements, Deputy Chief of Staff, Operations, Headquarters U.S. Air Force.
+He was then assigned to the Directorate of Training and Requirements, Deputy Chief of Staff, Operations, Headquarters U.S. Air Force.

 Talbott went to Ankara, Turkey in March 1949 as a fighter pilot training adviser with the American Mission for Aid to Turkey and, in December 1950, became executive officer for the U.S. Air Force Group.
 In April 1951 he returned to Headquarters U.S. Air Force as an operations staff officer in the Directorate of Operations, Office of the Deputy Chief of Staff, Plans and Operations.
 In July 1954 Talbott became commander of the 322d Fighter Day Group at Foster Air Force Base, Texas.
 While in that position, he won the 1955 Bendix Trophy race flying a North American F-100 Super Sabre C model.